DnFreddie/backy/README.md

 - Copy only dotfiles for programs that are on u'r system
     - Or once again install everything
 - Centralaized backup log that is based on the device
+- Tripwire feture to match the integritiy of the files and do reqular checks
 - In further future definetly  User_Profiles